asdf-vm/asdf/docs/manage/configuration.md

 ### `ASDF_CONCURRENCY`

 Number of cores to use when compiling the source code.
 If set, this value takes precedence over the asdf config `concurrency` value.

 - If Unset: the asdf config `concurrency` value is used.
 - Usage: `export ASDF_CONCURRENCY=32`

+### `ASDF_FORCE_PREPEND`

+Whether or not to prepend the `asdf` shims and path directories to the front-most (highest-priority) part of the `PATH`.

+- If `yes`: Force prepending to the `PATH`.
+- If unset or set to any string _other_ than `yes`: Do not force `asdf` directories to the front-most part of the path.

 ## Full Configuration Example